galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

   >
   {: .comment}

 For the suggested batch of early Omicron data we suggest downloading it via URLs from the [European Nucleotide Archive (ENA)](https://www.ebi.ac.uk/ena/browser/home).
-In case your Galaxy server offers that same data through a shared data library, this represents a faster (data is already on the server) alternative, so you'll find instructions for this scenario as well below.
+In case your Galaxy server offers that same data through a shared data library, this represents a faster (data is already on the server) alternative, so we offer instructions for this scenario as well.

+{% include _includes/cyoa-choices.html option1="Import from ENA" option2="Import from Data Library" default="Import-from-ENA" %}

 > <hands-on-title>Import the sequencing data</hands-on-title>
 >
+> <div class="Import-from-ENA" markdown="1">
-> - Option 1: Import from the ENA
+> - Import from the ENA
 >
 >   ```
 >   ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR170/002/SRR17054502/SRR17054502_1.fastq.gz